JvanKatwijk/qt-dab/README.md

 A second reason has to do with system parameters.
 Too small a buffersize in the audio driver causes too high a frequency of calls to a callback function.
 In Linux this shows by an underrun reported by the alsa sound system.
 The buffer size can be set (in multiples of 256 audio samples) by the value of "latency" in the `.ini` file.
 The default value is 1.

-On my RPI 2 - with Stretch - `latency=2` works best.
+On my RPI 2 - with Stretch - `latency=2` works best, on my RPI 3 there is no problem whatsoever.

 # Copyright